-To further shed light on how to control the behavior of the probe transmission, we study the trajectory of the eigenvalues, also known as the root loci of the system as a function of $\phi_2$ for four different values of $\mu$ chosen below, around, and above the EP.
-In Fig.~\ref{fig3} we only track the two strongly interacting roots on the upper half plane close to uncoupled mechanical resonance $\omega_m$ which display the characteristic traits around the EP.
-Furthermore, we consider the part $\phi_2\in [0,\pi]$, since the roots simply backtrack for the $[\pi,2\pi]$.
-When $\mu<\mu_\mathrm{EP}$, the active and passive mechanical modes largely preserve their individual loss behaviors as $\phi_2$ is swept from 0 to $\pi$, where they traverse in opposite directions in frequency from above to below $\omega_m$.
-For future reference, it needs to be mentioned that $\phi_2$ still affects both the frequency and the loss of these modes.
-Around the EP, $\mu\sim\mu_\mathrm{EP}$ we see in Fig.~\ref{fig3}(b) a drastic change from the previous vertical migration of the roots with respect to $\phi_2$.
-As the hallmark of $\mathcal{PT}$ symmetry at the special type of the degeneracy point of the eigenvalues there occurs the coalescence of the eigenvectors \cite{bender1998real,bender2007making}.
-Above the EP, $\mu<\mu_\mathrm{EP}$ the active and passive modes swap their damping characters as $\phi_2$ goes from 0 to $\pi$, so that the upper band becomes lossy while the lower band acquires relative gain by moving toward right.
-In this course, we expect equal amount of probe transmission for $\phi_2=\pi/2$ and $3\pi/2$ cases, as will be verified by the transmission spectra.
+To further shed light on how to control the behavior of the probe transmission, we study the trajectory of the eigenvalues, also known as the root loci of the system, as a function of $\phi_\ell$ for four different values of $\mu$ chosen below, around, and above the EP.
+In Fig.~\ref{fig3} we solely track the two roots on the upper half plane originating from the mechanical resonators which display the characteristic traits around the EP.
+Only the range $\phi_\ell\in [0,\pi]$ is considered, since the roots simply backtrack over $[\pi,2\pi]$.
+For $\mu<\mu_\mathrm{EP}$, the active and passive mechanical modes largely preserve their individual loss behaviors when $\phi_\ell$ is swept from 0 to $\pi$, while in frequency they traverse in opposite directions from above to below $\omega_m$.
+For future reference, it needs to be mentioned that $\phi_\ell$ in any case affects both the frequency and the loss of these modes.

+Around the EP, $\mu\sim\mu_\mathrm{EP}$ we see in Fig.~\ref{fig3}(b) a drastic change from the previous vertical migration of the roots as $\phi_\ell$ varies.
+Coalescence of the eigenvectors occurs, which is the hallmark of $\mathcal{PT}$ symmetry at this special type of the degeneracy point of the eigenvalues \cite{bender1998real,bender2007making}.
+Analytical expressions for the eigenvalues [cf. Eq.~(\ref{upperhalfplaneeigenv.})], marked by dashed lines, display trajectories very close to the exact(numerical) ones.
+However, due to the approximation involved, the analytic $\mu_\mathrm{EP}$ [see Eq.~(\ref{EqmuEP})] slightly differs from the exact value when $|g_2|=2g_1$ and $\phi_\ell=\pi/2$.
+This is the reason for the deviation in the two sets of eigenvalues in, e.g., Fig.~\ref{fig3}(b).

+Above the EP $\mu>\mu_\mathrm{EP}$ in Figs.~\ref{fig3}(c) and \ref{fig3}(d) the less- and more-lossy modes swap their damping characters as $\phi_\ell$ goes from 0 to $\pi$, so the upper band enhances loss while the lower band acquires relative gain by moving to the right.
+During this course of character exchange with respect to $\phi_\ell$, midway we expect equal amounts of probe transmission for the $\phi_\ell=\pi/2$ and $3\pi/2$ cases, as will be verified in the transmission spectra.